 If you are a disabled artist or are approaching us about work that considers please watch our short film for more information.

-The work of disabled artists and participants in the programme may or may not have a disability focus, although we are ensuring that the work is disabled-led.
-Read the full policy here and read more about the stereotypes we are seeking to avoid perpetuating in our programme here.
+The work of disabled artists and participants in our programme may or may not have a disability focus, although we are ensuring that the work is disabled-led.
+You can read the full policy here.

 ARC’s family programme is mainly focussed on work for under 7s.
 We present theatre, dance and puppetry performances on Saturdays approximately once a month.

 We co-commission a Christmas show for under 7s with the Albany in Deptford, and a February half term show with The Civic in Barnsley.
 Details of these opportunities will appear here on our opportunities page.

 Our family shows are usually booked around 12 months ahead.
 If you are an interested in being part of this programme, please email details to Annabel Turpin.

 ARC’s programme encompasses a wide range of music including rock, pop, soul, jazz, folk and indie.
 The Point is an ideal space for music, with a seated capacity of up to 400 and a standing capacity of 550.